Nikeshbajaj/spkit/docs/README.rst

 **Links**
 ----------

 * **Github Page** : https://github.com/Nikeshbajaj/spkit
 * **PyPi-project**: https://pypi.org/project/spkit/

 **Installation**
 ----------

 With **pip**

 ::

   pip install spkit

+**Build from source**

-Build from the source - Download the repository or clone it with git, after cd in directory build it from source with
+Download the repository or clone it with git, after cd in directory build it from source with

 ::

   python setup.py install

 **Table of contents**
 ----------

 * **Signal Processing & ML function list**
 * **Examples**
     * **Information Theory**